 2. Totara Engage - the new learning experience platform (LXP) built to engage, unite and upskill your workforce.
 Totara Engage empowers employees to simplify complex knowledge sharing with collaborative workspaces and Microsoft Teams integration, to deliver higher employee engagement.

-Together, these intuitive systems (that integrate with your current HCM and L&D tech) empower you with a talent experience platform that improves every aspect of your employee-employer experience to unlock peak performance and boost agility in your organization.
+Together, these intuitive systems (that integrate with your current HCM and L&D tech) empower you with a talent experience platform that improves every aspect of your employee-employer experience to unlock peak performance and boost agility in your organisation.

-Schedule A Personalized Demo To Learn More
+Schedule A Personalised Demo To Learn More

 Find out how you can build a better workplace, increase resilience and prosper in today’s fast-changing world with Totara’s Talent Experience Platform